Boxberg Racetrack: Trackday at the Bosch Test Center

 The Boxberg racetrack consists of various modules that simulate different driving situations.
 Here is an overview of the most important areas:

-high speed oval
+High speed oval

 The heart of the system.
 The 3-lane high-speed oval surrounds the entire area and enables speeds of up to 200 km/h.